 Then, to make matters worse, when we had a whole-house generator installed last fall (hello hurricane preparedness!) it required us to add not one, but TWO additional electrical panel boxes next to the OG utility box.
 So now we were rocking a trio of big boxy utility eyesores on our front porch.
 And, well, that big potted fern below just wasn’t cutting it as adequate “camouflage” anymore.

-So we painted them all white to blend in with the siding (the inspector said that was just fine when he visited to approve them after their install – it’s always a good idea to check first).
+So we painted them all white to blend in with the siding, which is a trick we’ve been using since our first house.
+It’s just a good idea to check with your utility company first (ours gave us the okay during their inspection).
 And then we whipped up a super simple DIY outdoor plant shelf to help hide the madness (and to up Sherry’s already impressively high plant count).
 It currently holds 4 larger trailing plants, and we placed a smaller 5th one right on top of the far panel box.
 They’ve all got some growing to do before they become true masters of disguise, but even in their current state they have majorly improved the attractiveness of this wall because the focus is on the trailing greenery versus the not one, not two, but three spectacularly large metal boxes a few feet from the front door.

 Over the past 11 months here, we’ve had pretty amazing luck growing trailing plants like pothos in our outdoor shower (yes, even through the winter they did great out there!).
 So if these do half as well, we’ll be in good shape (more on our outdoor shower makeover here).

 So please know that Sherry is already excitedly anticipating the growth of these utility-box-covering plants, and I’m sure she’ll share their progress on Instagram stories, right along with what she expects to be a much larger lemon yield from her two ponderosa lemon trees this year.
 (If that’s not exciting, I don’t know what is).